-Scope: Power Elevating Work Platforms & Scissor Lifts Basic PPE (hard hat, safety boots & high visibility safety vest) Protective Measures: Specialized PPE (safety glasses, full body harness, SRL or lanyard) Backup alarm, Danger tape and safety signs, "Moving Equipment/Overhead Work sign" (as required) Selection & Use: Follow the Manufacturer's and Legislative Requirements when using this Safe Job Procedure Develop and review the Power Elevating Work Platforms - SJP with Workers prior to use Supervisors' Responsibility: Ensure Workers are adequately trained on equipment prior to use; Have available, Danger tape and safety signs to secure the work area Review equipment inspections records as required and ensure damaged equipment is removed from service and repaired Review and sign off on Personal Elevated Work Platform - SJP prior to use; inspect equipment prior to use; harness, lift, etc. Use as required specialized PPE as defined in the SJP Workers' Responsibility: Secure the work area and inform Workers in the work zone of moving equipment/overhead work as required Report any damaged equipment to the Supervisor and tag out as required Training Requirements: MOL Safety Awareness training, WHMIS (current to 1 year), Working at ranning keyan emerics.
-Heights (current to 3 years) & Lift training (as required) Step 1 - Perform equipment inspection on all equipment including the lift and harness prior to use (supply copies of inspection to site Superintendent).
-Note: Any defective/damaged/inoperable equipment must be reported to the Procedure: Supervisor and taken out of service. rioleaule.
+Scope: ❖ Power Elevating Work Platforms & Scissor Lifts Protective Measures: Basic PPE (hard hat, safety boots & high visibility safety vest) Specialized PPE (safety glasses, full body harness, SRL or lanyard) Backup alarm, Danger tape and safety signs, "Moving Equipment/Overhead Work sign" (as required) Selection & Use: Follow the Manufacturer's and Legislative Requirements when using this Safe Job Procedure Supervisors' Responsibility: Develop and review the Power Elevating Work Platforms - SJP with Workers prior to use Ensure Workers are adequately trained on equipment prior to use; Have available, Danger tape and safety signs to secure the work area Review equipment inspections records as required and ensure damaged equipment is removed from service and repaired Workers' Responsibility: Review and sign off on Personal Elevated Work Platform - SJP prior to use; inspect equipment prior to use; harness, lift, etc. Use as required specialized PPE as defined in the SJP Secure the work area and inform Workers in the work zone of moving equipment/overhead work as required Report any damaged equipment to the Supervisor and tag out as required Training Requirements: MOL Safety Awareness training, WHMIS (current to 1 year), Working at Heights (current to 3 years) & Lift training (as required) Step 1 - Perform equipment inspection on all equipment including the lift and harness prior to use (supply copies of inspection to site Superintendent).
+Note: Any defective/damaged/inoperable equipment must be reported to the Procedure: Supervisor and taken out of service.
 Step 2 - Secure the work area using both (Danger tape and safety signs) also, communicate information to the Workers in the area.

 Step 3 - When entering the PEWP ensure all Workers are tied off to the approved anchor point; 100% tie off is required at all times.
 Note: The hand railing is not an anchor point as it is not engineer approved.

 Step 3b - Workers are to remain in the PEWP at all times and are not to use the lift as an access elevator between 2 floors.

 Step 4 - When moving the PEWP ensure the lift is brought down to ground level before changing directional position.

-Main hazards include: pinch points, getting run over by equipment and having the machine capsize Rescue Should an accident occur follow emergency response plan, 1st priority is the Procedure: Worker's life Remove equipment and apply first aid, or contact medical aid as required; Review site specific requirements Additional Comments:
+- Main hazards include: pinch points, getting run over by equipment and having the machine capsize - Should an accident occur follow emergency response plan, 1st priority is the Worker's life - ❖ Have a competent Ground Person within the vicinity at all times encase of a fall so that the Ground Person can access the emergency ground controls and lower the PEWP to the ground and rescue the fallen Worker - Remove equipment and apply first aid, or contact medical aid as required; Review site specific requirements